williamTess/williamTess/README.md

 ## 🚀 About Me

-- 🌍 Based in: [Your Location]
+- 🌍 Based in: Paris
 - 💼 Freelancer: Available for hire
-- 🎓 Education: [Your Education Details]
+- 🎓 Education: Master in Innovative Tech
-- 💬 Languages: English, [Other Languages]
+- 💬 Languages: English, French

 ## 🛠️ Technologies & Tools